Old Car Engine (Rebuild/Repair)

 Read: Flathead Ford Performance Upgrades

-I've heard several engine builders say that initial engine start-up is both fun and scary.
-Using the correct engine assembly lube will give you a little piece of mind.
+After a complete overhaul, initial engine start-up is both fun and scary.
+Using the correct assembly lube will give you some piece of mind.

 Read: Best Engine Assembly Lube